 This is a traditional Victorian park in the centre of Newcastle.
 In the shadow of St James’ Park and opposite the Royal Victoria Infirmary (RVI), this mature, well kept green space is a rare gem that’s full of history and perfect for a stroll.

 Leazes Park officially opened in 1873.
 It has a lake (which was originally intended for ice-skating and boating).
 It’s stocked and fished by Leazes Park Angling Association.

 With meandering tree-lined paths that change throughout the seasons, it’s an all-round great place to relax.
 There are lots of benches to sit and read a book or enjoy some lunch and watch the world go by.

 A large play area can be found in the woodland to the north of the park and is separated into two areas so children of all ages can enjoy playing.

-The ornate gateway to the park built in 1886 to commemorate Queen Victoria's Diamond Jubilee were refurbished in 2002.
+The ornate gateway to the park built in 1886 to commemorate Queen Victoria’s Diamond Jubilee was refurbished in 2002.